sinplea/contactbook/README.md

 An Express 4, Mongoose, MongoDB CRUD Application

 ## Why
-This contactbook is nothing speacial.
+This contactbook is nothing special.
 It was made a learning project and works like a regular contactbook, like one you might find on your phone.
 The purpose of this project was to provide myself with practice in utilizing both a backend and a frontend.
 JQuery AJAX handles requests on the frontend and is able to talk to the Express 4 Mongoose restful api on the backend.
-For studying purpose, you can see there is both a restful api and an application ready to handle crud operations, so if you're in need of some guidence on where to start, here you go.
+For studying purpose, you can see there is both a restful api and an application ready to handle crud operations, so if you're in need of some guidance on where to start, here you go.

 ## Using locally.